 It doesn’t retain breathability, so make sure you don’t use it on any performance gear like Gore-Tex or it will ruin its valuable properties.

 Atsko Sno-Seal Water-Guard is simply one of the best tent waterproofing sprays around.
 It’s so versatile that you can pretty much spray it on anything from Gore-Tex to nylon, polyester, and canvas.

 Not only does it create a durable and long-lasting water-repellent coating but it will also protect your gear from fungus, UV damage, dirt, and oils.
-And since it’s breathable, you could literally cover ever part of your tent with it to give you complete protection.
+And since it’s breathable, you could literally cover every part of your tent with it to give you complete protection.
 Plus you can spray your backpack, rain jacket, shoes, anything.

 It is pretty easy to apply, just spray but you’ll have to keep on shaking the can to keep the spray flowing.
 While applying it there are some odors but once dry there is no smell whatsoever.

 Once applied and dried correctly, this spray should last at least two seasons or more, so you won’t have to re-apply so often.

 If you’re looking for some seriously tough tent waterproof spray then 303 Aerospace Fabric Guard Water Repellant might be right up your street.
 It’s designed for use in the harshest environments, like at sea where salt and UV damage fabrics quickly.